HashHound/Dogemone-legacy/README.md

 - **Controlled Supply**: Capped at 300 million coins with a fair emission curve.
 - **Efficient Mining**: Cryptonight algorithm ensures equitable mining opportunities.
 - **No Premine**: 100% fair launch with no premine.
-- **Developer Fee**: 10% of the block reward is allocated to development, taken slowly over time.
+- **Developer Fee**: Every tenth block is allocated to development wallet, this block is called developer block, the whole block reward goes to the dev address, this method is much more fair than a premine because it is taken slowly over time.
 - **Difficulty Adjustment**: Adaptive difficulty adjustment every 120 seconds for network stability.
 - **Decentralized Network**: Promotes decentralization and security.